davibe/raspberry-video-experiments/README.md

 #### Artifacts

-Streaming hardware-encoded h264 from the c920 works but the stream seems to have some artifacts.
+Streaming hardware-encoded h264 from the c920 works but the stream seems to have some artifacts from time to time.
+It looks like B-frames are lost.

 I have tried to get rid of them.
 After reading [this](https://www.raspberrypi.org/forums/viewtopic.php?t=67629)